kchanyou/android-vad-with-recording/README.md

+## Android Voice Activity Detection With Recording
+Added audio recording (wav) functionality to the VAD Silero Fragment of the original [android-vad](https://github.com/gkonovalov/android-vad) repository.
+When speech is detected, the audio is recorded and saved to the device's Music directory.

 ## Android Voice Activity Detection (VAD)
 Android [VAD](https://en.wikipedia.org/wiki/Voice_activity_detection) library is designed to process audio in real-time and identify presence of human speech in audio samples that contain a mixture of speech